academe/laraveldkim/README.md

 Laravel uses [Swift Mailer](http://swiftmailer.org/) to handle its outgoing email, and Swift Mailer has built-in support for DKIM signing.
 This package injects the signing component each time a Swift message is instantiated.

+There is a great description of DKIM on [Coding Horror](http://www.codinghorror.com/blog/2010/04/so-youd-like-to-send-some-email-through-code.html)

 Limitations
 -----------